-Booth's Rock Trail is a 3.2 mile moderately trafficked loop trail located near Algonquin Highlands, ON that features a lake.
+Booth's Rock Trail is a 3.2 mile moderately trafficked loop trail located near Algonquin Highlands, Ontario, Canada that features a lake.
 The trail is rated as moderate and primarily used for hiking and snowshoeing.

 Great trail, even in the rain.
 Fantastic views of autumn colours and plenty of quirky mushrooms to see in the forest.

 Worth it for sure!
 The stairs are super cool and the view of rock lake is fantastic!

 This trail has it all.
 It has An amazing lookout (in our opinion one of the best in Algonquin).
 The way up is not so terrible, but it is a good workout so you need to be in relatively good shape (for example no major knee problems..).
 The way back is really nice and smooth, in a path along the lake.
 It took us less than two hours.
 Definitely recommend it!!
 We did track and tower afterwards and in comparison we liked booth's rock better.

 Booth's Rock Trail is a 5.1 km loop trail that visits two lakes and a spectacular lookout, returning via an abandoned railway.
 You will find ruins of Booth Rock, the railway he built.
 You will need to be prepared to do some climbing, but its not a hard job to do